Classification Trees with Valid Inference via the Exponential Mechanism: Introduction

 Breiman, in his influential paper \cite{breiman2001statistical} on the two modeling cultures, emphasized the \textit{algorithmic} approach to fitting predictive models while treating the underlying data-generating mechanism as a black box.
 Although predictive accuracy is, and should remain, an important measure of a model’s success, it offers only partial insight into the black box.
 Valid inference for algorithmic models equips practitioners with tools, such as hypothesis tests and interval estimates, to probe, estimate and understand various aspects of the underlying mechanism.
 In this work, we focus on one such algorithmic modeling approach, wherein a decision tree is fitted to data with binary outcomes, commonly called a classification tree.
 Rather than treating prediction and inference as mutually exclusive goals, we propose a method for fitting predictive trees with valid inference on the fit.

 Decision trees can capture highly non-linear relationships between predictors and outcomes while remaining largely interpretable.
 Splits in a tree fit are easily visualized as rule-based partitions of the predictor space, dividing the sample space into groups of observations that are usually described by simple models.
 For this reason, such rule-based partitions of the data find wide applications in domains such as business and biomedical sciences, where interpreting the algorithmic model is often prioritized, sometimes even over maximizing predictive accuracy.
-Inference is naturally of interest in these applications, as it yields insights into aspects of the black box mechanism captured by the fit.
+Inference is naturally of interest in these applications, as it explains the black box mechanism captured by the fit.

 Despite the ability to produce interpretable fits, standard algorithms for classification trees, such as CART \cite{breiman1984classification} and C4.5 \cite{quinlan2014c4}, have remained primarily predictive.
 Classic inference tools do not apply to a tree fit, as the practitioner does not start with a predefined model.
 Instead, an algorithmic model is obtained from a predictive fit to the data—here, resulting from a greedy partitioning of the predictor space.